boto/boto3/docs/source/guide/examples.rst

 Code Examples
 #############

-This section provides code examples that demonstrate common Amazon Web Services scenarios using the Amazon Web Services (AWS) SDK for Python.
+This section describes code examples that use the AWS SDK for Python to call AWS services.

 .. toctree::
    :maxdepth: 1